jasmine789/Planning-and-Learning-in-Robotics-ResultsDemo/README.md

 ## PR3: Balancing an inverted pendulum using Value Iteration(VI) and Policy Iteration(PI)

 This project implements inverting pendulum using Policy Iteration and Value Iteration.
-The inverting pendulum problem is formulated as an inifinite-horizon discounted stochastic optimal control problem.
+The inverting pendulum problem is formulated as an infinite-horizon discounted stochastic optimal control problem.
 Then I compare between PI and VI algorithms by using some visualization.
-Finally, I play with different paramters to see their impact on performance.
+Finally, I play with different parameters to see their impact on performance.

 Some results with different parameters are demonstrated below: